I Won An Award!

 Small Wedding World!

 Even with the coronavirus pandemic in full swing, and many folks having to cancel or postpone their ceremonies, a few Vermont weddings still managed to prevail!
-Sometimes couples opted for a quick elopement, and sometimes they manage to carve out appropriate space out their guests and carry on.
+Sometimes couples opted for a quick elopement, and sometimes they manage to carve out appropriate space for their guests and carry on.
 For example…

 Angelo and Bruna had been dating long-distance, as Angelo lives in New York City, and Bruna is from Brazil.
 She’d come up to visit him on a temporary visa when the pandemic struck, and the whole world went into lockdown.